How do Car Accident Medical Claims Work?

 Contrary to some perceptions, most insurance accident claims don’t settle for very much money.
 The notion that someone is going to get pain tens of thousands of dollars or more, is usually erroneous and seldom happens.
 In fact, most patients who don’t recover fully, would much rather have their health back than the modest sum they are paid for pain and suffering.

-If you do have residual pain after your treatment, the doctor should determine your permanent “impairment”.
+If you do have residual pain after your treatment, the car accident doctor should determine your permanent “impairment”.
 This is an objective, medical determination of the extent of your injuries, and is part of the basis of your settlement.
 I am qualified to do impairment ratings by the American Academy of Disability Evaluating Physicians.